International Development & Diplomacy Internship Programme

 - Learn a new language, or improve existing language skills.

-Canada maintains its global reputation through the efforts and hard work of these young Canadian professionals who contribute their wealth of knowledge, skills and enthusiasm to UN organizations worldwide.
-In return we guide JPCs through their placements and offer professional assistance after the fact.
+Canada maintains its global reputation through the efforts and hard work of these young Canadian professionals who contribute their wealth of knowledge, skills and enthusiasm to UN Agencies worldwide.
+In return, we guide JPCs through their placements and offer professional assistance post-placement.

 UNA-Canada sees the IDDIP as an investment in talented young Canadians’ future.
 Participants are well-suited to occupy positions in Canadian government, civil society and industry a few years down the road.
 The counterparts that they meet and work with during their placements may well do likewise in their own countries.
 Connections such as these often produce tremendous goodwill which is disproportionate to the cost of their creation.